 The SUNY College of Optometry welcomes applicants from all majors.
 Our students typically have graduated with an undergraduate major in the biological or natural sciences, but that is not a requirement for admission.
 If you are pursuing a non-science major, you must have fulfilled SUNY Optometry's prerequisite course requirements before enrolling.

 Do I need a bachelor’s degree in order to apply?

 Although a four-year baccalaureate degree is highly recommended, students may matriculate after successfully completing three years (90 credits from a four-year college or university) of study.

 What is the minimum OAT score for admission?

 Can I take the OAT more than once?
-Will taking it more than once make me less competitive for admission?

 Yes, you can take the OAT more than once.
 Your highest scores will be taken into consideration.